jonshiach/graphics-notes/_pages/06_3D_worlds.md

 # 3D Worlds

-In the [previous lab](transformations-section) we looked at the transformations can can be applied to the vertex co-ordinates $(x, y, z, 1)$ but all of our examples were using transformations in 2D.
+In the [previous lab](transformations-section) we looked at the transformations can can be applied to the vertex coordinates $(x, y, z, 1)$ but all of our examples were using transformations in 2D.
 In this lab we will take the step into the third spatial dimension and look at 3D worlds.

 ## 3D models

 To demonstrate building a simple 3D world we are going to need a 3D object.
-One of the simplest 3D objects is a **unit cube** which is a cube centred at (0,0,0) and has side lengths of 2 parallel to the co-ordinate axes ({numref}`unit-cube-figure`) so the co-ordinates of the 8 corners of the cube are combinations of $-1$ and $1$.
+One of the simplest 3D objects is a **unit cube** which is a cube centred at (0,0,0) and has side lengths of 2 parallel to the coordinate axes ({numref}`unit-cube-figure`) so the coordinates of the 8 corners of the cube are combinations of $-1$ and $1$.
 Since we use triangles as our base shape a cube consists of 12 triangles (6 sides each made out of 2 triangles).

 ```{figure} ../_images/06_Unit_cube.svg
 :width: 500